hashicorp/terraform-provider-vault/website/docs/r/aws_secret_backend_static_role.md

 * `backend` - (Optional) The unique path this backend should be mounted at.
 Must not begin or end with a `/`.
 Defaults to `aws`

-* `username` - (Required) The username of the existing LDAP entry to manage password rotation for.
+* `username` - (Required) The username of the existing AWS IAM to manage password rotation for.

 * `rotation_period` - (Required) How often Vault should rotate the password of the user entry.